Cadotte/CorpusUtils/README.md

 # CorpusUtils

 Set of utilities scripts for corpus preprocessing.
 Although they are mostly aimed at Machine Translation, many of the functions can be useful for any type of corpus.
-They were developed in-house as tools used for my Masters Thesis on Machine Translation.

 Divided into several python scripts, these utilities cover the following basic preprocessing steps: extraction, formatting, sentence alignment.
 The following presents each script, with their functions and use cases.